Triviality vs perturbation theory: an analysis for mean-field $\varphi^4$-theory in four dimensions: Introduction

 with $\Dot{C}^\alpha:=\partial_\alpha C^{\alpha_0,\alpha}$.
 In the second step, we used the fact that $L_0^\mathcal{V}$ depends only on the sum $\phi+\varphi$.
 Performing the derivatives on both sides of (\ref{firststep}) gives the Wilson-Wegner flow equation \cite{Wegner1972}

 We expand the CAS functions in a formal power series in $\hat{\varphi}$

-Müller in \cite{Mueller2003} discussed the infinite volume limit of (\ref{momentum_expansion}).
-In the distributions $\bar{\mathcal{L}}^{\alpha_0,\alpha}_{n,\mathcal{V}}$ we will drop the subscript $\mathcal{V}$, meaning that we took the infinite-volume limit.
-Due to translation invariance in position space, we have conservation of momentum.
-We can then factorize the CAS functions, which are symmetric under any permutation of the set of the external momenta, in the infinite volume limit as
+In the infinite volume limit the moments $\bar{\mathcal{L}}^{\alpha_0,\alpha}_{n,\mathcal{V}}$ become distributions.
+Due to translation invariance they take then the form (\ref{distrib}) below, where the ${\mathcal{L}}^{\alpha_0,\alpha}_{n}\,$ are smooth for finite regulators.
+Müller\cite{Mueller2003} discussed the infinite volume limit of (\ref{momentum_expansion}) in more detail.
+Subsequently we will drop the subscript $\mathcal{V}\,$, meaning that we have taken the infinite-volume limit.
+So we factorize the infinite volume CAS functions, as

 The CAS functions $\mathcal{L}^{\alpha_0,\alpha}_n(p_1,\cdots,p_n)$ are obtained via successive functional derivatives